Portugal poised to extend lockdown as COVID-19 cases fall

 Portugal hit a peak of cases on Jan.
 29, with a 14-day average of almost 1,700 cases per 100,000 habitants.

-Amid a lockdown, that rate has fallen to around 980 per 100,000 — a marked improvement but still one of the European Union’s highest rates.
+Amid a lockdown since Jan.
+15, that rate has fallen to around 980 per 100,000 — a marked improvement but still one of the European Union’s highest rates.

 But Portugal’s seven-day rolling average of daily deaths stands at 2.24 per 100,000 — significantly above other countries, according to data compiled by Johns Hopkins University.